Bragg Testimony on Trump Case on Hold as House Panel Postpones Hearing

 Manhattan District Attorney Alvin Bragg's appearance before a House Judiciary subcommittee will be postponed, on the heels of a new delay in former President Donald Trump's sentencing for 34 felony convictions, a person familiar with the situation told Politico.

-Bragg and Matthew Colangelo, who helped prosecute Trump, were due to offer up testify Friday, which was to be a day after Trump had been due to be sentenced in the case.
+Bragg and Matthew Colangelo, who helped prosecute Trump, were due to offer up testimony Friday, which was to be a day after Trump had been due to be sentenced in the case.

 Politico's report on Monday said no new date has been set for the Judiciary hearing.
 Trump and allies have accused the prosecution of pursuing the case not on its merits, but in the name of a political witch hunt aimed at foiling Trump's campaign to return to the White House.